BNLIF/wire-cell-docs/docs/viz/bee.md

 # Requirements

-The only requirements to run BEE are:
+The only requirements to run Bee are:

 - A modern web browser that supports WebGL. ([Will my browser work?](http://caniuse.com/#feat=webgl)) We recommend [Google Chrome](http://www.google.com/chrome/) for the best experience.